Seeds and cuttings

-Plymouth District Library collects and distributes free seeds throughout the year.
+Plymouth District Library collects and distributes free seeds and plant cuttings throughout the year.
 Join us in creating a more pollinator-friendly community.

 A seed library is a free program to encourage gardening and self reliance within a community.
 Anyone can come in, take a free packet of seeds (or two), and start learning how to grow their own food or flowers.